firasuke/DOTSLASHLINUX/content/post/2017-09-08-The-Linux-Kernel-Configuration-Guide-Part-9.md

 Choice:     built-in [*]

-Reason:     You must include this option in your kernel if you want to run 32-bit
+Reason:     It's highly recommended that you include this option in your kernel
-            programs.

-            I highly recommend that you include this option as you never know when you'll need support for 32-bit programs.
+            if you want to run 32-bit programs as you never know when you'll need support for 32-bit programs.
 The price of not doing so on Gentoo Linux and running a pure 64-bit system is costly as you'll have to rebuild the whole system to get 32-bit support working.
 ```
 <h3>< >   IA32 a.out support</h3>